-Strategic Point: The obligor in Spencer, who had one business partner, credibly provide that the income changes imposed by his partner were beyond his control and that he had no choice but to accept his partner’s terms.
+Strategic Point: The obligor in Spencer, who had one business partner, credibly proved that the income changes imposed by his partner were beyond his control and that he had no choice but to accept his partner’s terms.
 Supporting this determination was the fact that the obligor made payments toward his alimony obligation as he received money and went into debt by being unable to pay his own tax obligations.
 Possibly a different result would have occurred had he taken care of his personal debt and expenses before making any alimony payments.

 #Comment Ends